 Spinach is our green of choice for most apple smoothies.
 This leafy green is delicate and light in flavor.
 Plus, the spinach imparts a beautiful shade of green.

 You can try alternative greens like kale and chard.
 However, they should be combined with sweet fruits and other flavor enhancers to hide their bitterness.
+Check out our Kale Apple Smoothie Recipe for more details.

 This green apple smoothie requires a liquid such as orange juice or pineapple juice to combine the fruits and greens.
 This is the secret to thinning out a green smoothie and ensuring a silky texture.